-This is not meant to scare you or escalate the fear mongering, it is simply meant to remind you that sometimes that is all it can take and hopefully make you think is the risk worth it?
+This is not meant to scare you or escalate the fear mongering, it is simply meant to remind you that sometimes that is all it can take and hopefully make you think if the is risk worth it.

 No vaccine is 100% effective, but they do give you that extra line of defence against preventable diseases, and if the protection is there, why would you not take advantage of it?